athrael-soju/dot/README.md

 "Forget everything"
 "Clear all memories"
 ```
-Eva will ask for confirmation before permanently deleting all memories.
+Plucky will ask for confirmation before permanently deleting all memories.

 ### Debug Mode